Computer Simulations: Definition, Examples, Uses

 6. Exploring Black Holes

-In 2022, researchers built a black hole simulation by modeling a single-file chain of atoms to create the event horizon of a black hole.
+In 2024, researchers in the Netherlands built a black hole simulation by modeling a single-file chain of atoms to create the event horizon of a black hole.
 This led to the team observing Hawking radiation, the hypothetical theory that particles formed by the edge of a black hole create temperatures that are inversely proportional to a black hole’s mass.
+Although the research is still in its early stages, this could potentially help scientists understand and resolve the differences between the general theory of relativity and quantum mechanics.

 Uses of Computer Simulation in Different Industries